The Benefits of Earning a BS in Biomedical Engineering Degree from GCU

 Biomedical engineering is a broad, interdisciplinary field that merges the studies of biology, medicine and engineering.
 It’s a career path that is well-suited to curious students who want to advance human health and improve the lives of others.
-The Bachelor of Science in Biomedical Engineering program at Grand Canyon University trains future biomedical engineers to make positive, meaningful contributions to the healthcare field.
+The Bachelor of Science in Biomedical Engineering degree at Grand Canyon University (GCU) trains future biomedical engineers to make positive, meaningful contributions to the healthcare field.

 - How biocompatible materials can be used to replace or come in contact with living systems, and how to draft regulatory-compliant documents pertaining to biomaterials

 - An overview of tissue scaffolding, tissue growth and the ethics of synthetic tissues

 - The design process of a marketable medical device, from problem definition through concept design, considering factors such as FDA regulation and medical product liability

 In addition, during the bachelor’s in biomedical engineering at GCU, you will complete a two semesters-long capstone course series.
 For this, you will work in teams to develop an intensively researched project proposal that addresses a real-world problem.
 The work begun in the first semester is carried through to the second, in which you will have the opportunity to implement your design and present your applied research project prototype.

 Prepare for a rewarding and purposeful career in biomedical engineering by learning to address real-world problems as you work through a modern curriculum.
 Qualified biomedical engineers have many job opportunities available to pursue.
 Some of the career paths that may be related to this degree include: